-Since its founding in 1972, the JVS Scholarship Program has awarded over $5.5 million to 3,718 students.
-Recipients, who range from high school graduates to those entering new career paths later in life, have used our yearly scholarships, which range from $2,000 to $5,000, to study everything from visual art to psychology, dentistry to pharmacology, rabbinical studies to law and medicine.
+Since its founding in 1972, the JVS Scholarship Program has awarded over $6.5 million to over 4,000 students.
+Recipients, who range from high school graduates to those entering new career paths later in life, have used our yearly scholarships, which range from $2,000 to $10,000, to study everything from visual art to psychology, dentistry to pharmacology, rabbinical studies to law and medicine.

 We are committed to providing as much aid to qualified recipients as possible and encourage students to reapply each year they are in school, so that we may help them throughout their post-secondary education.
-Today’s recipients are pursuing studies at community colleges, vocational schools, four-year colleges, universities and graduate schools in California and across the country.
+Today’s recipients are pursuing studies at community colleges, four-year colleges, universities and graduate schools in California and across the country.

 Do You Need Help Paying for Your Education?
 Apply for a JVS Scholarship for the 2015-2016 academic year.